ShaunaMack/Helpsheets/README.txt

 Help Sheets for learning!

-These are my very basic introductions to basic programming.
+These are my very simple introductions to basic programming.